Nanchang uprising: Retreat

-Disaster Foretold
+Little Long March

 Guangzhou was the target set by the Soviet Comintern and, on August 3, Communist troops pulled out of Nanchang.
 Their Little Long March came to an end at the beginning of October, as they came down out of the Hakka uplands and into the Chaoshan area.
 In Chaozhou they were defeated by Nationalist-affiliated troops.
 Communist forces were broken up and traveled in two general directions, one heading to Shanwei where they engaged the Nationalists in guerrilla warfare under Peng Pai, and the other to southern Hunan, where they eventually joined a force under Mao Zedong, whose abortive Autumn Harvest Uprising had been no more successful.

 The Communist forces had suffered such a decisive and disastrous defeat that only 1,000 soldiers remained as a complete unit, reforming into a regiment.
 Under the command of Zhu De and Chen Yi, who had faked their names, the regiment went to a local Hunan warlord and sought refuge.
 From this humble beginning the force eventually grew to 10,000 strong, traveling to Jiangxi and joining Mao Zedong at Jinggangshan in April 1928.

 Liu Bocheng became a fugitive but was lucky enough to find other Communists who helped him and eventually sent him to the Soviet Union for military training, while Lin Biao deserted after the defeat.
 However, he had to return to the Communist force because of his fear that locals hostile to his side would turn him over to his enemies or kill him.
 Guo Moruo fled to Japan after the defeat.

 Other surviving members were much less fortunate; all became fugitives.
 Zhou Enlai, Ye Jianying and Ye Ting lost contact with the others and fled to British Hong Kong, with Zhou seriously ill.
 The three had two pistols with them and were successful in reaching Hong Kong.
 Nie Rongzhen, the other communist leader, also successfully escaped to Hong Kong.